Exemplar-Free Continual Learning for State Space Models: Proposed Method

 This has a significant implication as one can move along the orbit defined by the P-equivalence without affecting the system behavior.
-In other words, there are infinitely many parameter realizations for an SSM that lead to exactly the same sample path $y(t)$.
-Based on this observation, we propose to model an SSM using its extended observability defined below.
+In other words, there are infinitely many parameter realizations for an SSM that lead to exactly the same sample path $y[t]$.
+As such and to regularize an SSM, the loss needs to be invariant to $(\mA, \mB, \mC) \to (\mP\mA\mP^{-1}, \mP\mB, \mC\mP^{-1})$ for any $\mP \in \GL{n}$, as illustrated in \cref{fig:p-equiv}.
+We will show that our algorithm leads to a loss that is faithful to P-equivalence.